suborbital/docs/website/docs/compute/get-started.md

 You may be asked to enter your Environment Token, and then Subo will use `docker-compose` to launch your Compute Core instance automatically.
 Compute runs in the background by default.
 You can use `docker-compose logs -f` to view the logs of the running containers.
 Run `docker-compose down` to terminate the containers.

 ### Run Compute
-When you run Compute, it will wait for you to press enter to start a REPL where you can add or edit functions (see [Meet the Compute Editor] (get-started#meet-the-compute-editor)).
+When you run Compute, it will wait for you to press enter to start a REPL where you can add or edit functions (see [Meet the Compute Editor](get-started#meet-the-compute-editor)).
 In the example below, we'll create a function named `hello`:

 ```
 ✅ DONE: ready to start installation